muhme/joomla-branches-tester/README.md

 Thanks to Docker, it is not necessary to install one of the databases, the database management tools, PHP, Node or Composer.
 Cypress needs only to be installed on your host system if you want to use Cypress GUI.

-[Git](https://git-scm.com/), [Docker](https://www.docker.com/) an a bash scripting environment are required and must be installed.
+[Git](https://git-scm.com/), [Docker](https://www.docker.com/) and a bash scripting environment are required and must be installed.
 The following `/etc/hosts` entry must exist:
 ```
 127.0.0.1 host.docker.internal
 ```